nathanbowser/healthy-school-buildings/src/index.md

 layout: facility-conditions.liquid
 ---

-View schools on the map by clicking one of the school bubbles.
+#### How to Search:

+To search and view a specific school, type the school name in the "**Find a School**" search bar above and then select that school from the list.
+Search also allows you to search by a school's ULCS Code.

+You can also click any bubbles inside the map to select a school.
+By using the "+" and "-" icons in the top right corner of the map you can zoom in and out.

+* * *

+#### Filters:

+To filter schools, click the "**Filter**" link to the right of the search bar.

+**Facility Condition Index (FCI)**: Use the slider provided to narrow search criteria to only schools with a defined range of FCI values.

+**Lead in Water**: Select to search for only those schools that have been tested for water so far this year.

+* * *

+#### FCI Ratings:

+The Facility Condition Index (FCI) is the ratio of the cost to correct a facility's deficiences.
+It is typically expressed as a percentage; the higher the value the worse the school condition is.

-The bubble size on the map reflects the school student population as of the 2015-2016 school year;  bubble color is related to a number called the "Facility Condition Index" [FCI], an industry-standard measurement of a facility's condition.
-It is typically expressed as a percent; the higher the value the worse the school condition is.
+The bubble size on the map reflects the school student population as of the 2015-2016 school year; the bubble color is related to the FCI (See color detail below):

-You can type in a school name to search for a specific school.

-It is also possible to narrow search criteria by selecting filter options.

-You can download a master copy of this data <a href="{{site.basedir}}/data/school-conditions.csv">here</a>.

-*This site is a work in progress and is part of the Healthy School Buildings Initiative.
-It has been designed to provide real, and near real time data & information about Philadelphia school building conditions, including a look at the lead in water testing currently being undertaken.